Aktuelles

 5. Nutritional Supplementation

-• Vitamin B6 (50–100 mg/day): alleviates inner agitation and may reduce akathisia
+• Vitamin B6 (50–100 mg/day over a few months): alleviates inner agitation and may reduce akathisia

 • Magnesium & B-complex vitamins: support general stability and nervous system balance